MojosBeans100/MS3-bike-hire/README.md

 ### Error checking
 One of the most important aspects of a booking system is to ensure no double bookings occur.
 For this reason, a number of error-checking measures are provided in the code.

 * The shop owner has the ability to choose a blanket availability to each bike index.
 This allows for, for example,  mechanical problems with bikes thus rendering them unbookable for a few days, or the bike is sold and no longer present in the hire fleet.

 * The code checks the dates in the calendar and returns unavailable bikes for those dates.

 * If a bike is booked, the code removes that bike index from all other bike dictionaries, and appends it to the unavailble bikes list.

 * The code checks and re-checks bikes availability each time the code is run.

 With all these measures, it should not be possible to double book a bike.

+### Other General Spreadsheet Maintenance
+The bike shop owner will have access to the spreadsheet, to review the calendar.
+It is likely there will be times

 * To add new bikes bought into the shop, the owner can simply add the bike to the bottom of the bikes list, with a new bike index.
 This again ensures no confusion with double booking other bikes.